CONSTIPATION AND MEGACOLON

 - It may be tempting to buy a commercially prepared enema at the drug store and attempt to relieve the pet’s problem at home.
 Some commercially prepared products are toxic to pets so it is important that human constipation products, be they enemas or laxatives, not be used in pets without specific veterinary instruction.

 - One of the purposes of the colon (large intestine) is the storage of stool.
 Many pet owners become alarmed if the pet has not passed a stool in a few days, especially in a post-anesthetic situation.
 In fact, the colon can easily store several weeks worth of stool so if only a few days have passed it may be worthwhile to wait a little longer.
+If your pet seems to be uncomfortable or straining unproductively, then it is probably time for intervention.

 WHY DO PETS GET CONSTIPATED?